pyg-team/pytorch_geometric/docs/source/advanced/hgam.rst

 New metadata retuned by pyg-lib neighbor sampler to support HGAM
 -----------------------------------------------------------------

-The additional metadata that the new version of neighbor loader returns how many new nodes and new edges have been added to the graph representing the batch at each layer during the batch graph creation process done by the neighbor loader.
+The new version of neighbor loader returns additional metadata, such as how many new nodes and new edges have been added to the graph representing the batch at each layer during the batch graph creation process done by the neighbor loader.
 This information allows for fast manipulation of the adjacency matrix, which in turns lead to great computation reduction.
+The NeighborLoader prepares needed meta-data structure for HGAM by default.
+It can be accessed from the batch object returned by NeighborLoader for both homogenous and heterogenous data.
+Dedicated HGAM fields, :obj:`num_sampled_nodes`` and :obj:`num_sampled_edges`, store number of sampled nodes/edges per particular hop.
+These metadata are not typically directly used by the PYG user, but are needed for the HGAM algorithm to work.

 HGAM usage
 ----------

-NeighborLoader prepares needed meta-data structure for HGAM by default.
-It can be accessed from batch object returned by NeighborLoader for both homogenous and heterogenous data.
+Here below some examples of how to use the NeighborLoader along with a fully functional example of HGAM utilization are provided.

 * Homogenous data example: